Tooth Dentinal Tubule Blockage Studies

 Images are graded by trained and calibrated assessors on a scale of 1 to 5 for the degree of occlusion.
 Means are calculated for each group of samples and results are statistically compared and presented in a comprehensive report that includes graphs, tables, data and images.

-For over 18 years our Clinical Research Services group has been a trusted partner for developers and manufacturers of oral care products.
-We provide a one source solution for both in vitro studies and human trials providing robust data to support the efficacy and safety of novel treatments.
+For over 20 years our Clinical Research Services group has been a trusted partner for developers and manufacturers offering Total Quality Assurance expertise in vitro oral care product laboratory testing.
+We provide a one-source solution for in vitro studies providing robust data to support the efficacy of novel treatments.